Revising the quantum work fluctuation framework to encompass energy conservation: Circuit implementations of modified TPM schemes

 Substituting $\how$ and $\how^\TPM$ from Eq.~\eqref{hows_qubit} into Eq.~\eqref{theX} and diagonalising the resulting $\Lambda$, we immediately obtain (note the change of the subscript $x$ to $\pm$)

 and the corresponding eigenvalues

-Note that, as $\epsilon \to 0$, $\lambda_\pm = \pm \Delta'/(2\epsilon) + (\Delta' - \Delta)/2 + O(\epsilon)$, $\lambda_-$ diverges as $-1/\epsilon$ (as it should).
+Note that, as $\epsilon \to 0$, $\lambda_\pm = \pm \Delta'/(2\epsilon) + (\Delta' - \Delta)/2 + O(\epsilon)$, and $\lambda_-$ diverges as $-1/\epsilon$ (as it should).
 A plot of $\lambda_{\pm}$ for varying $\epsilon$ is shown in Fig.~\ref{fig:work_genericProtocol}.
-The $\TPMe$ scheme with outlier terms given in Eqs.~\eqref{lambdapm} and~\eqref{Wpm} corresponds to Circuit 2.
-The plot also shows the $\epsilon$ dependence of the quantum correction $\Xi_{\TPMe}$ to the JE for this scheme (calculated numerically).
-The vector $\ket{\lambda_-}$ is depicted in Fig.~\ref{fig:bloch_sphere} on the Bloch sphere, emphasising how far it can be from the energy eigenbasis.
+The figure illustrates how the outlier terms $\lambda_\pm$, which arise in the $\TPMe$ scheme implemented by Circuit~2, diverge as $\epsilon$ decreases.
+This divergence correlates with the growth of the quantum correction $\Xi_{\TPMe}$ (calculated numerically for this scheme), highlighting the connection between supplemental contributions to the work distribution and deviations from classical fluctuation relations in the small-$\epsilon$ regime.
+On the other hand, the vector $\ket{\lambda_-}$ is depicted in Fig.~\ref{fig:bloch_sphere} on the Bloch sphere, further emphasising how far it can be from the energy eigenbasis.
 The implementation of Circuit 1 [summarised in Eqs.~\eqref{eqn:Kraus}--\eqref{Ninja}] for the situation in this example is described in Appendix~\ref{app:coher_state_qubit}.